MishchenkoDaniil/SSM-Agent-Installer-Script/README.md

 This script installs the Amazon SSM (Systems Manager) Agent on a Debian-based system.
 It supports both `x86_64` and `aarch64` architectures and provides an option to remove the existing Snap installation of the SSM Agent if present.

+## Prerequisites
+IAM Role and Policy:
+Ensure that the EC2 instance has an IAM role attached with the AmazonSSMManagedInstanceCore policy.
+If the role does not exist, create a new IAM role with the AmazonSSMManagedInstanceCore policy and attach it to your EC2 instance.

 ## Usage

 1. Clone the repository or download the `install_ssm.sh` script.